Alex Salmond, a Nationalist in the Age of Globalization

 The scale and shock of the events around 2014 — Scotland’s analogue to disruptions like Brexit, Trumpism, and the Jeremy Corbyn/Bernie Sanders–style populist left — have warped our view of Scottish political history.
 In the first years after the millennium, independence remained a marginal cause.
 In the hundreds of years since the Act of Union in 1707, the cause of a separate Scottish nation-state had stubbornly refused to cohere.
 Even after the mass franchise was won, secessionism languished, and a Unionist nationalism in Scotland ran through periods of Liberal, Tory, and Labour dominance.
 Though the SNP formed in the 1930s from a small intellectual milieu, it became a notable force only in the 1970s, as the post-WWII economic and social consensus began to break down.

 It was in 1973, even as crisis shook the “golden age” of capitalism, that Salmond — an upwardly mobile son of civil servants — joined the Federation of Student Nationalists at the prestigious St Andrew’s University.
-The next year, the SNP would win eleven MPs in a British general election that saw the Conservative government beaten amid escalating strike movements.
+The next year, the SNP would win eleven MPs in a British general election which saw the Conservative party beaten amid escalating strike movements.
 Within years, the tide was receding.
 The 1979 election that put Margaret Thatcher in power reduced the SNP to two seats in Westminster and pitched the party into factional strife.
 Salmond, an intelligent and assertive young activist, would be expelled in 1982 as a leader of an outlawed left-wing caucus demanding extraparliamentary resistance to the neoliberal offensive.

 By the time of his election in 1987 as an MP for Banff and Buchan, the world had changed — and so had the SNP.
-Salmond’s winning of the party leadership in 1990, defeating right-wing rival Winnie Ewing, was seen as a decisive shift to the center-left.
+Salmond’s winning of the party leadership in 1990, defeating right-wing rival Margaret Ewing, was seen as a decisive shift to the center-left.
 But Salmond’s leadership also involved a changed conception of what the Left, and nationalism, were actually about.

 Nationalists for Globalization